 Group Overview

-Duration: 6 sessions (meets monthly), 1.5 hrs each, Weds evenings, 6.30-8.00pm
+Duration: 6 sessions (meets once per month), 1.5 hrs each session, on Weds evenings, 6.30-8.00pm

 Location: Takapuna